Nordstrom/chefdk_bootstrap/README.md

 export http_proxy=http://myproxy.example.com:1234
 export https_proxy=$http_proxy
 ```
+*To make these changes permanent, export these environment variables from your bash or zsh profile.*

 Copy the command below and paste it into a terminal.
 This will execute the [bootstrap](https://raw.githubusercontent.com/Nordstrom/chefdk_bootstrap/master/bootstrap.sh) script on your workstation.